itdxer/neupy/site/pages/cheatsheet.rst

     ":layer:`Elementwise`", "Merge multiple input layers in one with elementwise function" ":layer:`Concatenate`", "Concatenate multiple input layers in one based on the specified axes."
+    ":layer:`GatedAverage`", "Average multiple layers based on the output from the gate layer."

 Other layers
 ~~~~~~~~~~~~